elastic/ecs/docs/implementing.md

 ## Using non-ECS fields in your event stream

-The goal of ECS is to define a common set of fields to make working across various streams easier.
-Each stream will have their own particularities, however, and ECS cannot account for all possibilities.
+The goal of ECS is to define a common set of fields to make working across various event streams easier.
+Each event stream will have their own particularities, however, and ECS cannot account for all possibilities.
 It's therefore important that implementers feel at ease adding fields and top level objects in their schema that are not defined in ECS.
 This is expected.

 Doing so will however incur a risk of conflicting with future versions of ECS.
 Let's review some strategies to reduce the risk of conflicts happening.